Windows Phone Store: Windows Phone 7 SDK

 Windows Phone 7 development is based on Silverlight, XNA, and Visual C#.
 The primary tools used for development are Visual Studio 2010 and Expression Blend.
+Windows Phone 7 SDK requires Windows Vista (at least) or Windows 7.
 Excluding unlocked developer devices, Windows Phone 7 only runs mobile apps that have first been approved by Microsoft and are only available via the Windows Phone Store.
 Developers earn 70% of their app revenue and can include an advertising model built into their apps.
 However, in some countries, the share is only 56.1% when the customer purchases with methods covered by the Commerce Expansion Adjustment.
 Students can submit apps free of charge through the DreamSpark program.

 Windows Phone 8 SDK

 Apps for Windows Phone 8 can be developed either in native code or managed code, using Visual C#, Visual Basic .NET, and Visual C++.
 Microsoft has deprecated XNA in favor of DirectX for Windows Runtime.
-The phone emulator in the SDK is also changed to use Hyper-V, which requires at least Windows 8 Pro or Windows Server 2012, in addition to hardware-assisted virtualization.
-A subset of Windows Runtime objects allows code reuse on Windows 8 and later.
+The Windows Phone 8 Emulator in the SDK is also changed to use Hyper-V, which requires at least Windows 8 Pro or Windows Server 2012, in addition to hardware-assisted virtualization.
+In Windows 8 Pro, SLAT is strictly required for Hyper-V. A subset of Windows Runtime objects allows code reuse on Windows 8 and later.
 A subset of the traditional Windows API is also available.
 Finally, use of third-party frameworks such as Unity is also supported.
 For a time, developers could develop Windows Phone 7 apps using the Windows 7 SDK, and they would still be compatible with Windows Phone 8.